 - 5.1 Inception of the Health and Air Quality Officers' Task Group was a direct result of consultation with both the health and wellbeing overview and scrutiny committee and a presentation to the Health and Wellbeing Board.
 Further updates on progress with development of the Strategy have been given at their meetings and consultation has taken place with the older people's Parliament and Health Watch Advisory Group.
-The Cleaner, Greener Overview and Scrutiny committee have also been consulted on the declaration of new AQMAs for Thurrock. - 5.2 Sections 83 and 84 of the Environment Act 1995 require consultation with the Secretary of State, the Environment Agency, the Mayor of London, surrounding local authorities and those residents situated within these AQMAs notifying of the air quality review and recommendation for declaration. - 5.3 Public consultation on the Draft Strategy and new Air Quality Action Plans was undertaken in May and June 2016 with information available through the

-Council's 'Have My Say' page.
-The consultation was publicised through social media and in the local press as a result of a press release.
+The Cleaner, Greener Overview and Scrutiny committee have also been consulted on the declaration of new AQMAs for Thurrock. - 5.2 Sections 83 and 84 of the Environment Act 1995 require consultation with the Secretary of State, the Environment Agency, the Mayor of London, surrounding local authorities and those residents situated within these AQMAs notifying of the air quality review and recommendation for declaration. - 5.3 Public consultation on the Draft Strategy and new Air Quality Action Plans was undertaken in May and June 2016 with information available through the Council's 'Have My Say' page.
+The consultation was publicised through social media and in the local press as a result of a press release. - Whilst the level of public participation was low with only 8 respondents, the level of understanding and competency shown by the comments (30) highlighted the importance of this subject locally.

-- 5.4 Whilst the level of public participation was low with only 8 respondents, the level of understanding and competency shown by the comments (30) highlighted the importance of this subject locally. - 5.5 This Strategy was discussed at the Planning, Transport and Regeneration Overview & Scrutiny committee on 8 November 2016.
-The committee agreed the strategy could be taken forward to Cabinet for approval with minor amendments (inclusion of enforcement of weight restrictions and routing on Thurrock's road network and prioritisation to undertake a detailed review of Clean Air Zones or Low Emissions Zones).

-6. Impact on corporate policies, priorities, performance and community impact

-6.1 Better management of Air Quality in Thurrock plays a very important part in meeting the Council's priorities; particularly to improve health and well-being and protect and promote our clean and green environment.
+- 5.5 This Strategy was discussed at the Planning, Transport and Regeneration Overview & Scrutiny committee on 8 November 2016.
+The committee agreed the strategy could be taken forward to Cabinet for approval with minor amendments (inclusion of enforcement of weight restrictions and routing on Thurrock's road network and prioritisation to undertake a detailed review of Clean Air Zones or Low Emissions Zones). - 5.6 On 14 December 2016 the Air Quality and Health strategy and associated delivery approaches was approved by Cabinet.
+The strategy and delivery approaches will be reviewed periodically and be revised as necessary. - 6.
+Impact on corporate policies, priorities, performance and community impact - 6.1 Better management of Air Quality in Thurrock plays a very important part in meeting the Council's priorities; particularly to improve health and well-being and protect and promote our clean and green environment.